skip-mev/skipjs/README.md

 `sync` specifies whether to use the async or sync RPC endpoint.
 If set to `true`, the promise will not resolve until the bundle has been simulated.
 If set to `false`, the promise resolves on bundle submission, prior to its simulation.

 ## Example usage:
-Import `SkipBundleClient`, as well as a way to get an `OfflineSigner`, and other utils for the chain you're using.
+Import `SkipBundleClient`, as well as a way to get an sepc256k1 private key, and other utils for the chain you're using.
 For this example, we'll use Juno.
 ```
 import { SkipBundleClient } from '@skip-mev/skipjs'
-import { getOfflineSignerProto } from 'cosmjs-utils';
+import { getOfflineSignerProto } from 'cosmjs-utils'
-import { juno, getSigningCosmosClient, cosmos } from 'juno-network';
+import { juno, getSigningCosmosClient, cosmos } from 'juno-network'
 import { chains } from 'chain-registry'
 ```
 Create your transactions: